cloudogu/gitops-talks/docs/slides/02-basics.md

 -->

 * No access to cluster from outside
+  (might also solve firewall/zone issues)
-  ➡ No credentials on CI server
+* No credentials on CI server
+  (neither cluster access nor for apps)
 * Forces declarative description
 * IaC is auditable
 * Scalability - one repo many applications
 * Self-healing / Hands-off ops